stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 After the code executes, it finishes with `discretionIncome` set to 450 inside the anonymous function in the `payRent` function call.

-We are now entering the gates of hell, continuing with our previous example, let's create a function that pays the utility bills by subtracting $87 from the `discretionIncome` variable which has $450:
+We are now entering the gates of callback hell, continuing with our previous example, let's create a function that pays the utility bills by subtracting $87 from the `discretionIncome` variable which has $450:

 - payUtilityBills - Subtract $87 from current income(450 - 87 = $363